Coronavirus grief: Coping with the loss of routine during the pandemic

 - Think about your strengths and coping skills.
 How can they help you move forward?
 Consider other tough transitions you've been through, such as a previous job change or divorce.
 What did you do that helped you recover?

 - Stay connected.
-Don't let social distancing prevent you from getting the support you need.
-Use phone calls, text messages, video chats and social media to stay in touch with family and friends who are positive and supportive.
-Reach out to those in similar situations.
+Stay in touch with family and friends who are positive and supportive.
 Pets also can provide emotional support.

 - Create an adapted routine.
 This can help preserve a sense of order and purpose, despite how much things may have changed.
 In addition to work or online learning, include activities that might help you cope, such as exercise, worship or hobbies.
 Keep a regular sleep schedule and try to maintain a healthy diet.